History of Bogotá: Mid-century revolution

 Between 1819 and 1849 no fundamental structures inherited from the colonial phase change had been seen.
 It was by the mid 19th century when a series of fundamental reforms took place, some of the most important being slavery abolition and religious, teaching, print and speech industry and trade freedom, among other.
 During the decade of the 70s Radicalism accentuated reforms and State, society and institutions perception was substantially modified.
 However, during the second half of the century the country faced permanent «pronouncements», fights between States and fractions and civil wars: the last and bloodier was the One Thousand Days War from 1899 to 1902.

-Nineteenth-century educational system
+Educational system

 Independence achieved Bogotá continued enjoying the privilege of being the main educational and cultural center of the new nation.

-In 1823, a few years after Great Colombia organization, the Public Library, now National Library extended and modernized with new volumes and better facilities.
+In 1823, a few years after Gran Colombia organization, the Public Library, now National Library extended and modernized with new volumes and better facilities.
 The National Museum was founded.
 Those institutions were of great importance to new republic cultural development.
 From half century education secularization and expansion widened formation possibilities.
 The Central University was the first State school, precursor of current National University.
 Founded in 1867 and domiciled in Bogotá.